 - To be more agile, always perform risk analysis before the execution of the project.
 This will help mitigate any uncertain problems that arise in the future— allowing the team of developers to be more efficient and responsive to the issues.

 - Make a plan which can be followed in a given deadline.
 Otherwise, there's no use of it in the first place.

 - Lastly, you have to have exceptional organizational skills, and these include the ability to prioritize the work.
 When it comes to an agile environment, one needs to have a laser focus on the essential components and deliverables.
 They need to focus on these essential components while keeping the unnecessary tasks for the very end, and, to the very last and, if possible, let go of them.

 A great Agile product manager role is tough to find, and it's a lot tougher to be one.
 They are people who could do all these things which we have written above (and a few more); while still able to produce an incredible product vision and lead the whole team to it.
 These are the people with a different mindset, and they are forward-thinking and highly influential.

-You can start your journey by earning an Agile Scrum Master Certification Training Course or the Certified Scrum Product Owner (CSPO) Certification Training, that will help you scale up on all the aspects of the agile and scrum model and help you learn how you need to implement it in an organization.
+You can start your journey by enrolling with Simplilearn and become an expert in Agile and Scrum, that will help you scale up on all the aspects of the agile and scrum model and help you learn how you need to implement it in an organization.
 The path of becoming a great agile product manager might not be easy, but it is the most rewarding one.